 We are also subject to various trade restrictions, including trade and economic sanctions and export controls, imposed by governments around the world with jurisdiction over our operations.
 For example, in accordance with trade sanctions administered by the Office of Foreign Assets Control and the U.S. Department of Commerce, we are prohibited from engaging in transactions involving certain persons and certain designated countries or territories, including Cuba, Iran, Syria, North Korea and the Crimea Region of Ukraine.
-In light of the conflicts between Russia and Ukraine, we may also be prohibited from engaging in transactions involving persons and entities located or headquartered in the so-called Donetsk and Luhansk People's Republics (DNR and LNR).
+In light of the conflicts between Russia and Ukraine, we are also prohibited from engaging in transactions involving persons and entities located or headquartered in the so-called Donetsk and Luhansk People's Republics (DNR and LNR).
 In addition, our products are subject to export regulations that can involve significant compliance time and may add additional overhead cost to our products.
 In recent years the United States government has a renewed focus on export matters.
 For example, the Export Control Reform Act of 2018 and regulatory guidance thereunder have imposed additional controls, and may result in the imposition of further additional controls, on the export of certain "emerging and foundational technologies."
 Our current and future products may be subject to these heightened regulations, which could increase our compliance costs.
-For instance, recent amendments to the U.S. Export Administration Regulations ("EAR") increased restrictions on exports to certain "military end-users" and for "military end-users" by certain persons in Burma, Cambodia, China, Iraq, Russia, or Venezuela, which requires us to perform due diligence on customers and end-users in those countries for potential military connections.
+For instance, recent amendments to the U.S. Export Administration Regulations ("EAR") increased restrictions on exports to certain "military end-users" and for "military end-users" by certain persons in Belarus, Burma, Cambodia, China, Iraq, Nicaragua, Russia, or Venezuela, which requires us to perform due diligence on customers and end-users in those countries for potential military connections.

 We also need to monitor the changes in export-related laws and regulations, such as International Traffic in Arms Regulations ("ITAR"), and their applicability to our products and services.
-If our products or services become subject to the ITAR, we may be required to obtain licenses, clearances, or authorizations from various regulatory entities.
-If we are not allowed to export our products or services, or if the clearance process is burdensome, our ability to generate revenue would be adversely affected and our operating costs could increase.
+If our products or services become subject to the ITAR, we will be required to implement ITAR compliance policies and procedures and we may also be required to obtain licenses, clearances, or authorizations from various regulatory entities.
+Even in the absence of changes in the ITAR, some of our products, services, or activities may become subject to the ITAR if, for example, we customize them for certain customers in the defense and aerospace industries or if we receive ITAR-controlled information from customers or other parties.
+If we are not allowed to export our products or services or to engage in certain controlled activities, or if the clearance process is burdensome, our ability to generate revenue would be adversely affected and our operating costs could increase.